rayros25/jumbohack2024/README.md

 found in Massachussetts.
 Some data is displayed, and a link can be clicked to find more info.

--- webscraping tool --
+-- Webscraping Tool --
-Included with the visual novel is a webscraping tool used to update the list of invasive species found in massachussetts.
+Included with the visual novel is a webscraping tool used to update the list of invasive species found in Massachussetts.

 To run the webscraping tool, navigate to the directory containing both the game and the webscraping tool invasive_scraper.py.
 Then, run the script with python